-ACSM also contains no real discussion on performing squat, lunge, pushing, or pulling assessments, which is a serious knowledge gap since most general fitness clients will not have optimal movement patterns with these motions.
+ACSM also contains no real discussion on performing a squat, lunge, pushing, or pulling assessment, which is a serious knowledge gap since most general fitness clients will not have optimal movement patterns with these motions.

 The ACSM assessments have another organizational issue as well.

-The textbook discusses postural and movement assessments after its discussion of resistance exercise, aerobic exercise, flexibility exercise, and programming.
+The textbook discusses postural and movement assessments after it discuss resistance exercise, aerobic exercise, flexibility exercise, and programming.